-1. Report your concern Contact the headmaster, in person, by phone or by email.
+1. Report your concern Contact the Headmaster, in person, by phone or by email.
 The Safeguarding Team and HR Director will help you if you are worried about doing this.
-If your concern is about the headmaster, contact the Chair of Trustees.
-If you feel that you may face a potential conflict of interest in reporting a concern directly to the headmaster, you should contact the LADO directly yourself.
+If your concern is about the Headmaster, contact the Chair of Trustees.
 2. Follow Up In the unlikely event you think the School has failed to act on your report appropriately, you should share your concerns with the LADO at Rutland County Council.
 If you have wider concerns about the School's response, you can contact the NSPCC Whistleblowing Advice Line.